-3.3 General Proposal conditions ("Proposal Conditions")
+3.3General Proposal conditions ("Proposal Conditions")

 3.3.1 Application of these Proposal Conditions - In participating in this Procurement Process and/or by submitting a Proposal it will be implied that you accept and will be bound by all the provisions of this RFP and its Annexes.
-Accordingly, Proposals should be made on the basis of and strictly in accordance with the requirements of this RFP.
+Accordingly, Proposals should be made based on and strictly in accordance with the requirements of this RFP.